 Use processor options to detect and report use of non-standard features.

-Obtain diagnostics from more than one source, for example, use code checking tools.
+Obtain diagnostics from more than one source, for example, use code checking tools or multiple Fortran compilers.

 Supply an explicit interface to specify the external attribute for all external procedures invoked.